Los Angeles-based Alcon Entertainment develops, finances and produces feature films for broad and diverse audiences.

 Today, Alcon Entertainment is one of the most enduring, well-respected independent film companies in the world.
 It controls a 20-title library and has generated over $2 billion in revenues throughout its history.
 The list of successful films the Company has financed, and/or produced span multiple genres from family classics such as MY DOG SKIP and the recent hit DOLPHIN TALE to thrillers such as INSOMNIA (director Christopher Nolan's first studio distributed film) and THE BOOK OF ELI, starring Denzel Washington, to dramas such as the Academy Award nominated THE BLIND SIDE, which is the highest grossing sports-themed film in history.

-Alcon has recently begun to expand beyond its core activities of film finance and production into the related businesses of both television and talent management.
+Alcon has expanded beyond its core activities of film finance and production into the related businesses of television, talent management and music.
 Sharon Hall, a highly respected television executive who was previously head of drama at Sony Television, is President of the newly formed Alcon Television.
-The Company also recently formed Alcon Management Enterprises (AME), a holding company for as many as six or seven talent management companies that Alcon may acquire in the next few years.
+The Company also formed Alcon Management Enterprises (AME), a holding company for as many as six or seven talent management companies that Alcon may acquire in the future.
 The first acquisition under the AME banner was Madhouse Entertainment, run by partners Robyn Meisinger and Adam Kolbrenner.
 Madhouse is a successful boutique literary management firm representing over 50 film and television writers.
 Alcon Sleeping Giant (ASG) Music Group is a joint venture designed to integrate the combined companies' music enterprises into a new music model for the modern business of film, television and commercial media production.
 As part of ASG's unique services model, the company will provide revolutionary solutions for music supervisors, film companies, television companies, brands, gaming and commercial media companies by utilizing an in-house and global network of top talent for music and song creation, production, composition, licensing, promotion, distribution and label services.
 Michael Hodges will serve as Co-CEO of ASG with Alcon COO Scott Parish.

 For those interested in Greek mythology, Alcon was a companion of Hercules and an archer who never missed his target.
 Johnson and Kosove decided on the name for Alcon Entertainment while perusing a book entitled "Obscure Greek Heroes."